tybug/snitchvisbot/README.md

 | -hs/--heatmap-scale | What scale to use for the heatmap colors.
 One of `linear` or `weighted`.
 Defaults to linear.
 In linear mode, heatmap brightness scale linearly with the number of hits.
 In weighted mode, snitches with a low number of hits are made more visible.
 This can help if you have a few very high frequency snitches. |
 | --export | Export the events matching the specified criteria to either an sql database, or an .svis file (for use in the Snitch Vis desktop application).
 Pass `--export sql` for the former and `--export svis` for the latter. |

-### Tutorial

-Walks you through an initial setup of snitchvis.

-Example: `.tutorial`

-Takes no arguments.

 ### Channel Add

 Adds a snitch channel, viewable by the specified roles.